President and CEO

 Sam holds a BA in Political Science from the University of California at San Diego, a JD from Emory University School of Law, and an MBA from the Haas School of Business at UC Berkeley.
 He is a member of the California Bar Association.

-In addition to holding degrees in business and theology from Oakwood University, Dr. Mack is a certified public account.
-He is the Henry Hart Rice Fellow at the School for Conflict Analysis & Resolution at George Mason University in Virginia, where he earned both the masters and doctorate degrees in Conflict Analysis and Resolution.
+In addition to holding degrees in business and theology from Oakwood University, Dr. Mack is a certified public account and has more than 30 years experience directing program, administration, and financial management systems and operations.
+His is senior scholar at the Martin Luther King, Jr. Research and Institute, Stanford University.
+He has served as a senior advisor on domestic policy to Search for Common Ground and the Henry Hart Rice Fellow at the School for Conflict Analysis & Resolution at George Mason University in Virginia, where he earned the doctorate in Conflict Analysis and Resolution.
+He has advised heads of state, high-profile and high-wealth persons as well as served on many boards, both nonprofit and public companies.

 Tulaine Montgomery is an accomplished social entrepreneur, educator, community organizer, and writer.
 She has played central leadership roles in the launch and expansion of several schools and non-profit organizations domestically and internationally.
 Tulaine is currently a Managing Partner at New Profit, a national venture philathrophy fund that provides growth capital grants and strategic support to social entrepreneurs and their organizations.